 University of Michigan computer scientist H.V.
-Jagdish has studied machine‑bias scenarios in the hiring realm.
+Jagdish has studied AI bias and discrimination scenarios in the hiring realm.
 He found that algorithms used to recommend promotions often prioritize uninterrupted full‑time employment.
 As a result, women who take time off to care for children or elders may be penalized even if the algorithm doesn’t explicitly include gender in its decision criteria.

 The most likely source of bias is problematic data.
 CIOs looking to strip out bias should focus on weaknesses in their data sources.
 These can include data that have been mislabeled data or don’t sufficiently represent the diversity of potentially affected parties, or data types such as zip code or job tenure that may seem objective on their face but are actually vectors for bias.

-However, it’s not currently possible to eliminate all machine bias.
+However, it’s not currently possible to eliminate all forms of AI bias.
 And to some degree, bias is in the eye of the beholder.
 What appears biased to some observers may strike others as innocuous market segmentation.

 “Some companies may want to bias algorithms towards selling certain things to certain types of people because those people are the most obvious customers,” says Michael Skirpan, founder of an algorithmic auditing consultancy called Probable Models.
 “A company trying to sell skateboards may want to avoid marketing to people in wheelchairs and that would likely not be viewed as discriminatory.”

-That said, machine bias detection remains a nascent discipline that lacks standardized methods and solutions.
-Managing bias requires vigilance, which means asking lots of questions and not trusting the black boxes embedded in your processes and workflows.
+That said, bias detection remains a nascent discipline that lacks standardized methods and solutions.
+Managing it requires vigilance, which means asking lots of questions and not trusting the black boxes embedded in your processes and workflows.